aragon/aragon-wiki/docs/working-groups/registry.md

 Anyone is welcome to participate!
 There will be weekly calls to discuss cool things being built in the Aragon ecosystem as well as meta-strategies to make it easier for people to participate in testing and providing feedback on Aragon products.

-There will be a rolling list of products that we are reviewing and we will discuss them in the User Feedback WG chat (TBD).
+There will be a rolling list of products that we are reviewing and we will discuss them in the [User Feedback WG Aragon chat](https://aragon.chat/channel/wg-user-feedback).
 Each week we will compile our thoughts into a doc that the community (product teams) can reference to guide product development and bug fixes.

 ### aragonSDK WG